firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 	buildroot login:

+You can ignore the messages about the network -- that is expected because we are simulating a design without a NIC.

 Now, you can login to the system!
 The username is ``root`` and the password is ``firesim``.
 At this point, you should be presented with a regular console, where you can type commands into the simulation and run programs.
 For example: